Owen was born just down the road in Balclutha and has worked at various radio stations over the years around the country.

 He is absolutely passionate about it, in fact he regularly brings some of New Zealand and Australia's top country artists to venues throughout the South Island.

 You can hear a unique selection of country artists on Bruce's Thursday night show from here and abroad.

-Andy Cook spends his days in his art shop in Hanover street and has done for the last 2 decades.
+Andy Cook spends his days in his art shop in Hanover Street and has done for the last two decades.

 He also has a passion for theater, both as an actor and director.

 Deirdre Kirkman is our resident Irish Music expert.

 Born in Ballina, Co Mayo, Ireland.
 She emigrated to New Zealand 46 years ago.

 Coming from a musical family she was delighted when she was approached to assist with the Sunday night Irish program.

 25 years later she can still be heard playing the best Irish music to the listeners of Radio Dunedin.